skleee/skleee.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "Sunkyung Lee"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I'm a Ph.D. candidate in the Data Intelligence and Learning Lab (DIAL Lab) at Sungkyunkwan University, Korea.
-I received my M.S. degree in Artificial Intelligence at SKKU, Korea, in 2023.
-Before that, I received my B.A. degree in Economics and B.S. degree in Computer Science and Engineering at SKKU, Korea, in 2021.
-I am primarily interested in Information Retrieval, especially focusing on sparse retrieval and generative document retrieval.
-My research interests broadly lie in the fields of data mining and natural language processing in real-world applications.
+I'm a Ph.D. candidate in the Data Intelligence and Learning Lab (DIAL Lab) at Sungkyunkwan University (SKKU), Korea.
+I received my M.S. degree in Artificial Intelligence from SKKU in 2023.
+Previously, I earned my B.A. in Economics and B.S. in Computer Science and Engineering, also from SKKU, in 2021.
+I am primarily interested in Information Retrieval, focusing on generative models for search and recommendation.
+My broader research interests encompass data mining and natural language processing, particularly their applications to real-world problems.

 Publications
 ======

 International Conference
 ------
+**Linear Item-Item Models with Neural Knowledge for Session-based Recommendation**
+Minjin Choi, **Sunkyung Lee**, Seongmin Park, Jongwuk Lee
+The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)
+Padua, Italy, July 13-17, 2025 (Acceptance Rate: 21.5%, 238/1105)

+**DIFF: Dual Side-Information Filtering and Fusion for Sequential Recommendation**
+Hye-young Kim, Minjin Choi, **Sunkyung Lee**, Ilwoong Baek, Jongwuk Lee
+The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)
+Padua, Italy, July 13-17, 2025 (Acceptance Rate: 21.5%, 238/1105)

 **From Reading to Compressing: Exploring the Multi-document Reader for Prompt Compression**
 Eunseong Choi, **Sunkyung Lee**, Minjin Choi, June Park, Jongwuk Lee [[link]](https://arxiv.org/abs/2410.04139) [[code]](https://github.com/eunseongc/R2C)
 Findings of the Association for Computational Linguistics: EMNLP 2024 (EMNLP findings)